 The Network’s basic qualification is that the applicant be a survivor of gender-based violence, which includes domestic violence, sexual violence, stalking, and human trafficking.
 You will be asked in the application to attest to being a survivor.
-We distribute multiple sources of funding and each funder may determine additional qualifications.
-We expect to always have a higher demand than funding available so we are consistently looking for new sources of funding.

 - How will individuals be selected to receive payment?

 We will limit the number of applications we accept so that we do not accept many more applications than we can fund during any phase.
 Applications will be reviewed in the order they are received.
 After an applicant is confirmed eligible for funding and all necessary documentation and payment details have been received, payment will be sent once the review phase is complete as long as funding is still available.
 If we have run out of funding by the time your application is deemed eligible for funding, you may be able to apply again once we have new funding and reopen the application portal.